bkkuan/tp/docs/UserGuide.md

 - Date and task status are optional.
 If omitted, status defaults to `yet to start`.
 - All task details must be separated by commas `,` in the correct order: description, due date (if any), and then status (if any).
-- There can only exist 1 task with a unique task description.
+- There can only exist one task with a unique task description.
 In other words, another task with the same description cannot be added.
-- There can only exist 1 `task/` prefix for each TaskCommand to be added.
+- There can only exist one `task/` prefix for each TaskCommand to be added.
-- When only 1 task field is provided (e.g. `completed`), and it matches with a valid task status or due date format, it will be interpreted strictly as such regardless of the intention.
+- If only one field is provided and it matches a valid task status (e.g. `completed`) or due date format (e.g. `2025-07-12 12:30`)
+, it will be interpreted strictly as such.
+Ensure the correct order of parameters to avoid misinterpretation.

 **Limitations:**
 - When invalid date format is provided for the task description field, it is accepted as valid as there is no restriction of